 Laura began her part-time PhD in the GEL lab in 2017 as part of an ESRC 1+3 studentship, supervised by Professor Angelica Ronald.
 She gained distinction for her MSc in Psychological Research Methods, and achieved the highest first class honours as a BSc student in Psychology at Birkbeck (2014).

 Laura has previously worked and volunteered with adolescents and adults experiencing mental health difficulties prior to and throughout her undergraduate degree.
-Laura is particularly interested in the origins and the development of individual differences in psychological and emotional difficulties.
-Her PhD will focus on the genetic and environmental influences on psychotic experiences and negative symptoms (PENS) across the lifespan in the general population.
-She will use a range of phenotypic and behavioural genetic methods, with a keen focus on modelling longitudinal data using structural equation modelling.
+Laura is particularly interested in the origins and the development of individual differences in psychological and emotional difficulties, particularly during adolescence and emerging adulthood.
+Her PhD will focus on psychotic experiences and negative symptoms (PENS) across the lifespan in the general population.
+She will use a range of psychometric and behavioural genetic methods, with a keen focus on modelling longitudinal data and structural equation modelling.